pykale/pykale/examples/toy_domain_adaptation/README.md

 ### 1. Description

-This example demonstrates domain adaptation methods on random generated toy data.
+This example demonstrates domain adaptation methods on the generated toy data.

 ### 2. Usage